 - Parchment cutting: they are also my favorite tool for cutting down parchment paper.
 I like to use the slightly more flexible offset spatulas with a thinner metal end, which means they're the perfect tool for sliding in a parchment crease without veering off track.
 Simply fold over the portion of your paper you'd like to cut off, crease it well, then hold the fold down with one hand while you slide your offset spatual down the seam with the other.
 You'll get a perfect cut everytime, and won't risk going off the crease as you would if you used a sharp knife.
 And it's much faster than cutting with scissors as well!

 Don't miss Part 1 for more tool recs!

-There were too many tips for one post so check out my other recs that made the top 10 list in Part 1 and get to outfittin' your kitchen like a pro!
+There were too many tips for one post so check out my other recommendations that made the top 10 list in Part 1 and get to outfitting your kitchen like a pro!

 (And please let me know what tool questions, recs, or woes I can help you with in the comments below!)